 When you leave, you’ll have more wilderness knowledge than you thought possible – perfect for exploring on your own with no fear!

-Try this for size:Head to Somerset or Gwynedd and learn how to make a fire, how to build a shelter, and how to recognise edible plants.
+Food for thought:Head to Somerset or Gwynedd and learn how to make a fire, how to build a shelter, and how to recognise edible plants.
 Perfect for beginners.

 If you want to try something with a bit more time for indulging in your Wildman (or woman) fantasies, then you could opt for the Survival Camp experiences.
 Nature provides you with everything you need to make it through fairly comfortably, but will you have the skills to make it work for you?
 There’s only one way to find out!